Flooristics, LLC

 Share Button

-Laminate flooring is the ideal way to bring style and durability to the home or work space without spending a fortune.
-Laminate is designed to look like tile, wood, stone, vinyl and more.
-However, the way that laminate is made allows it to have the look of more expensive material without sacrificing strength and resiliency.
-Commercial grade laminate and residential grade laminate are made a little differently.
+Laminate flooring is the ideal way to bring style and durability to the home or workspace without spending a fortune.
+Manufacturers design laminate to look like tile, wood, stone, vinyl, and more.

-When it comes to selecting laminate flooring for a commercial installation, it’s a good idea to look at durability and resistance offered in the melamine wear layer of the material.
-Commercial grade laminate will deliver years of excellent use.
+When it comes to selecting laminate flooring for a commercial installation, it’s a good idea to look at the durability and resistance offered in the melamine wear layer of the material.
+Commercial-grade laminate will deliver years of excellent use.

 Filed Under: Hardwood and Laminate Tagged With: commercial grade laminate, Laminate, laminate components, laminate for businesses, laminate for high traffic areas